A Syntax for Strictly Associative and Unital $\infty$-Categories: A Decision Procedure for Cattsua

+Lastly suppose \(s\) is not an identity or disc and the equality is given by insertion.
+Then by \cref{lem:insertable} and the inductive hypothesis on dimension the proof is complete. \end{proof}

 Due to the conversion condition, if we start with a well typed term, then any term arising as a reduction of it will also be well typed.
 In practice this means that we rarely need to check typing conditions when reducing a term, and as such we will omit the context \(\Gamma\) and just write \(s \leadsto t\) or \(s \leadsto^* t\), when we know \(s\) is well-typed.
-By inspecting the proof that \(\mathsf{sua}\) is tame, in particular noting that the proofs do not use the symmetry of equality, we can deduce that \(\leadsto^*\) respects context extension and substitution.
+By inspecting the proof that \(\sua\) is tame, in particular noting that the proofs do not use the symmetry of equality, we can deduce that \(\leadsto^*\) respects context extension and substitution.

 \mypara{Termination.} We show strong termination for the reduction, demonstrating that there are no infinite reduction sequences.
-Our strategy is to assign an ordinal number to each term, show that each single step reduction reduces the associated ordinal number, and therefore deduce that any infinite reduction sequence of the form above would imply the existence of an infinite chain of ordinials, which can not exist due to the well-foundedness of ordinal numbers.
+Our strategy is to assign an ordinal number to each term, show that each single step reduction reduces the associated ordinal number, and therefore deduce that any infinite reduction sequence of the form above would imply the existence of an infinite chain of ordinals, which cannot exist due to well-foundedness of ordinal numbers.
 We call the ordinal number associated to each term its \emph{syntactic complexity}.

 To define syntactic complexity, we will need to use ordinal numbers up to \(\omega^\omega\).
 We will also need a construction known as the natural sum of ordinals, \(\alpha \+ \beta\), which is associative, commutative, and strictly monotone in both of its arguments~\cite{lipparini16_infin_natur_sum}.